 – find high-volume keywords in your industry or niche -Popular keywords.

 -AdWords keywords – find high-volume, low-competition keywords that your competitors haven’t discovered to use in your Google ad campaigns.

--Long-tail keywords – get long-tail keyword queries that are less costly easier to rank for and to bid on.
+-Long-tail keywords – get long-tail keyword queries that are less costly and easier to rank for and bid on.